Singapore expands quarantine-free travel for vaccinated passengers

 The city-state initially fought the Covid-19 pandemic by shutting borders, imposing lockdowns of varying intensity and aggressive contact tracing.
 But with more than 80 percent of the population fully vaccinated, authorities are keen to revive the economy.

-Singapore's vaccinated travel lanes may also provide a shot in the arm for the pandemic-hammered airline and tourism industries, analysts said.
+The scheme may also provide a shot in the arm for the pandemic-hammered airline and tourism industries, analysts said.

 Before the pandemic, tourism accounted for about five percent of Singapore's GDP, said Song Seng Wun, a regional economist with CIMB Private Banking.